16 Proven Ways to Boost React Native Performance

 2. Upgrade to the Latest Stable React Native Version and External Packages

-One of the easiest ways to boost your app’s performance is to keep your React Native version and external libraries up to date.
-React Native is continually updated, and each release often includes bug fixes, performance improvements, and new features.
+An effective way to improve your app's performance is to always keep your external libraries and React Native version up to date.
+There's no denying that React Native is updated continuously and every release more often than not Tend to have some form of bug fixes, performance improvements, along with new features being added.

 3. Use Tools Like Flipper and React Native DevTools for Performance Monitoring